 Vide Circular No. 07/2017 dated 01-09-2017 the detailed procedure for reconciliation of information furnished in FORM GSTR-3 and FORM GSTR-3B was explained.

-After the registered person has filed his return in FORM GSTR-3B and the statement of outward supplies in FORM GSTR-1, the inward supplies shall be auto drafted for all registered persons and made available to them in FORM GSTR-2A.
+After the registered person has filed his return in FORM GSTR-3B with GST code and the statement of outward supplies in FORM GSTR-1, the inward supplies shall be auto-drafted for all registered persons and made available to them in FORM GSTR-2A.
 Based on the details communicated in FORM GSTR-2A, the registered person shall prepare the statement of inward supplies in FORM GSTR-2.

 If the registered person intends to amend any details furnished in FORM GSTR- 3B, it may be done in the FORM GSTR-1 or FORM GSTR-2.

-Where the tax payable by a registered person as per FORM GSTR-3 is more than what has been paid as per FORM GSTR-3B, the common portal would show another instance of Table 12 for making additional payment of taxes which can be paid by debiting the electronic cash or credit ledger along with applicable interest on delayed payment of tax starting from 26th day of August, 2017 till the date of debit in the electronic cash or credit ledger.
+Where the tax payable by a registered person as per FORM GSTR-3 GST entry is more than what has been paid as per FORM GSTR-3B, the common portal would show another instance of Table 12 for making an additional payment of taxes which can be paid by debiting the electronic cash or credit ledger along with applicable interest on delayed payment of tax starting from 26th day of August 2017 till the date of debit in the electronic cash or credit ledger.

 However, simultaneously, if there is a decrease in the eligible input tax credit, the same will be adjusted against the above mentioned reduction in output tax liability and the balance, if any, of the reduction in output tax liability shall be carried forward to the next month’s return to be offset against the output liability of the next month.
 But will not be liable to pay any late fee provided the requisite return in FORM GSTR-3B was submitted on or before the due date.
 The return shall be considered to be a valid return when the tax payable as per FORM GSTR-3 has been paid in full after which the return shall be taken up for matching.

-There was no way to revise GSTR-3B, once it has been submitted.
+There was no way to revise "how to correct wrong GSTRhow to revise gstr 3b after filed 3b filed" once it has been submitted.

 As many taxpayers as we as professionals faced hardships due to this freezing of the figures after clicking on the “Submit” button, Govt. consequently from August 2017. brought out with another option to “Preview and Submit GSTR 3B” to provide ease to the taxpayers wherein we can preview the data input by us and then “Confirm and Submit”.

-So, in the nutshell we conclude that though till now there is not revision facility available for GSTR-3B and the only possible resolution to correct it is via GSTR-1 and GSTR-2 in case the figures got wrongly input by us while submitting the GSTR-3B.
-However, it is expected by GST Network to operationalize editing facility for GSTR-3B returns by 21st November.
+So, in the nutshell, we conclude that though till now there is no revision facility available for GSTR-3B and the only possible resolution to correct it is via GSTR-1 and GSTR-2 in case the figures got wrongly input by us while submitting the GSTR-3B.
+However, it is expected by GST Network to operationalize the editing facility for GSTR-3B returns by 21st November.